 Men's basketball notebook: On Arizona's effort, Trier, McKinley Wright, Ayton's shooting and a super bowl MVP

-LAS VEGAS -- Arizona men’s basketball beat the Colorado Buffaloes and advanced to the semifinal of the Pac-12 tournament on Thursday.
+LAS VEGAS -- Arizona men’s basketball beat the Colorado Buffaloes and advanced to the Pac-12 tournament semifinal on Thursday.
 Here are six takeaways from the game.

 The last time Arizona played Colorado somewhere other than McKale, the Buffs came out victorious.
 After that game in early January, Arizona head coach Sean Miller said he could not get his guys to play with effort on defense.

 That became a recurring theme for much of the season, with Miller even going as far as to say that this year's team may be the worst defensive team he has coached at Arizona.